masumbillah99/foreign-summer-camp-client/README.md

 # Summer Camp Learn_Do School

 Summer Camp Learn_Do School is a MERN Stack single page application.
+It's have some awesome features like authentication & world payment system.

 # Best Features

 - This websites help you to find various foreign language course for learn.
+You can see various foreign class add by their instructors.
+This project has 3 dashboard based on Admin, Instructor & student.
--
+- A student can see class, and able to select any class.
+And he can show how many classes he add in his dashboard.
+Also he can Enrolled selected classes by payment with Stripe payment system.
--
+- An Admin can access all users and he can change any user role like admin or instructor.
+Admin can manage all users & all add classes by instructor.
+Admin can approved class or decline classes.
--
+- An Instructor is not able to add class in cart but he can able to add new class.
+And he can review class in his dashboard.
--
+- This project I implement Firebase authentication system & also implement international payment system (Stripe).
+I am using React.js, Tanstack Query, Axios for secure, Awesome React Components, Tailwind CSS, DaisyUi, for front-end and MongoDb, Node.js, Express.js for back-end.

 # Technology / Package